binxio/gitlab-aws-credential-helper/README.md

 Gitlab credential helper for AWS
 =================================
 The goal of the utility is to make it as easy as possible, to access AWS from a Gitlab CI/CD pipeline using the gitlab pipeline [id token](https://docs.gitlab.com/ee/ci/secrets/id_token_authentication.html).
-To make this as easy as possible, it will use the pipeline id and the gitlab project path slug to determine the role and session name.
-It just needs the AWS account number and the Gitlab ID token.
+You only need to specify the AWS account number and add the Gitlab ID token: it will use the pipeline id and the gitlab project path slug to determine the IAM role- and session name.

-If your project is called "binxio-aws-credential-helper-demo", the IAM role it wants to assume is "gitlab-binxio-aws-credential-helper-demo".
+For instance, if your project path is  "binxio/aws-credential-helper-demo", the IAM role it wants to assume is "gitlab-binxio-aws-credential-helper-demo".
 The ID token is expected to be in the environment variable GITLAB_AWS_IDENTITY_TOKEN.